LinkdropHQ/linkdrop-unlock/sdk/README.md

 LinkdropSDK.generateLink(jsonRpcUrl, networkId, host, senderPrivateKey, token, amount, expirationTime)
 ```

-This function will generate link for claiming ETH or any ERC20 token
+This function will generate link for claiming ETH or any ERC20 token and return the following params `url, linkId, linkKey, senderSignature`

 ### Generate link for ERC721